 Tent used Avid used Media Composer version 7.0.6 because he wanted to use ScriptSync, which at the time was not available on newer versions.
 Tent says the script tool allowed flexibility to search and find line readings instantly.

 Tent said: “It throws it right into the source monitor, which is really good for making changes and reviewing tapes.”

 “Downsizing would not have been possible without the transformation of digital technology” – Kevin Tent

-Sloane worked with Weta digital, “because of the very short amount of time we had for post-production the data from set was paramount,” Sloane said.
+Sloan worked with Weta digital, “because of the very short amount of time we had for post-production the data from set was paramount,” Sloan said.